LVLM-Aware Multimodal Retrieval for RAG-Based Medical Diagnosis with General-Purpose Models: Experiments

-Retrieval augmentation is supported by an external index constructed from PubMed and medical records: PMC‑OA \cite{lin2023pmc}, MIMIC‑CXR \cite{johnson2019mimic}, and ROCO \cite{ruckert2024rocov2}.
+{Retrieval augmentation is supported by an external index constructed from PubMed and medical records: PMC‑OA \cite{lin2023pmc}, MIMIC‑CXR \cite{johnson2019mimic}, and ROCO \cite{ruckert2024rocov2}.
 Full descriptions are available \Appendix \ref{Index_datasets}.
 Our experiments leverage two backbone models—Pixtral (12B) \cite{agrawal2024pixtral} and Qwen2‑vl (7B parameters) \cite{wang2024qwen2}—with jina‑clip‑v1 \cite{xiao2024jina} serving as the general-purpose retriever’s visual head, embedding both the texts and images of the retrieval index.
-All models were trained in a low-resource setting, with all runs performed on a single L40s GPU.
-More details \Appendix \ref{implementation_details}.
+All runs were performed on a single L40s GPU.
+More details \Appendix \ref{implementation_details}.}